NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/HTSeq-FPKM-UQ.md

 * RM<sub>75</sub>: The number of read mapped to the 75th percentile gene in the alignment.
 * L: The length of the gene in base pairs

+Like [HTSeq - count](HTSeq-Counts.md) files, FPKM-UQ files are available as tab delimited files with the Ensembl gene IDs in the first column and the expression values in the second.

 ### Notes
 - The scalar (10<sup>9</sup>) is added to normalize the values to "__kilo__ base" and "__million__ mapped reads."